alpaca-lang/alpaca/README.md

   expression rather than in the clauses.
 I'm considering tracking the history of changes over the course of unifications in a reference cell in order to provide a typing trace to the user.
+- generalization of type variables is incompletely applied.

 # Parsing Approach
 Parsing/validating occurs in several passes: